-$\textbf{121.
-Introduction to Human Anatomy and Physiology I (N)(L) 4 credit hours.
+121. Introduction to Human Anatomy and Physiology I (N)(L) 4 credit hours.
 Recitation: 3.
-Laboratory: 1. \\ Alternative Mode: 0.$
+Laboratory: 1.
+Alternative Mode: 0.

-This first course of a two-semester sequence explores the following topics: cell, tissues, nervous system, special senses, muscles and the heart.
-The lab utilizes mammalian dissection and human oriented physiology labs.
-The course is open to EXC, Pre-Nursing, SPO and HSC majors as well as BIO minors; or instructor permission.
-This course does not count towards BIO major requirements.
+This is the first course of a two-semester sequence.
+The course focuses on the structure and function of organic molecules, cells, tissues, and organs as well as their homeostatic relationships.
+The integumentary, skeletal, muscular, and nervous systems will be reviewed.
+Supportive and coordinated laboratory experiences facilitate the application of new knowledge.
+The course is open to BIO, EXC, NURC, SPO, and HSC majors as well as BIO minors; or instructor permission.
+Only 8 hours of BIO 121, 122, 363, and 364 may count towards the BIO major or minor.
 There is an additional fee with this course.
 (Fall)

 122. Introduction to Human Anatomy and Physiology II 4 credit hours.
 Recitation: 3.
 Laboratory: 1.
-Alternative Mode: 0
+Alternative Mode: 0.

-This second course of a two-semester sequence explores the following topics: blood, vessels, skeleton, respiration, endocrine, digestion, urinary and reproduction.
-The lab utilizes mammalian dissection and human oriented physiology labs.
-The course is open to EXC, Pre-Nursing, SPO and HSC majors as well as BIO minors; or instructor permission.
-This course does not count towards BIO major requirements.
+This second course of the two-semester sequence explores the structures and functions of the endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems.
+Supportive and coordinated laboratory experiences facilitate the application of new knowledge.
+The course is open to BIO, EXC, NURC, SPO, and HSC majors as well as BIO minors; or instructor permission.
+Only 8 hours of BIO 121, 122, 363, and 364 may count towards the BIO major or minor.
 There is an additional fee with this course.
 Prerequisites: BIO 121, grade of C- or better.
 (Spring)